-When school is out, the meals served as a part of the National School Lunch Program and School Breakfast Program are not available, and due to families' limited budgets, or other circumstances, children will often miss wholesome meals.
-The FSMP fills this gap and parents benefit from some help in stretching their food dollars and by knowing that their children are receiving healthy meals in a supportive environment.
+When school is out, the meals served as a part of the National School Lunch Program and School Breakfast Program are not available to all students, and due to families' limited budgets, or other circumstances, children will often miss wholesome meals.
+The Summer Food Service Program was established to fill this hunger gap and ensure that low-income children continue to receive nutritious meals when school is not in session.

-- Public or private local education agencies;
+- Public and private local education agencies;

-- Private non-profit organizations with 501(c)(3) status.
+- Public and private non-profit organizations with 501(c)(3) status; and

-2016 Summer Food Service Program Rates of Reimbursement
+2018 Summer Food Service Program Rates of Reimbursement

-- Breakfast: $2.1325
+- Breakfast: $2.2325

-- Lunch or Supper: $3.7450
+- Lunch or Supper: $3.9225

-- Supplement (Snack): $0.8875
+- Supplement (snack): $0.9300

-- Breakfast: $2.0925
+- Breakfast: $2.1900

-- Lunch or Supper: $3.6850
+- Lunch or Supper: $3.8575

-- Supplement (Snack): $0.8650
+- Supplement (snack): $0.9100

 If you require this information in an alternative format (Braille, large print, audiotape, etc.), contact the USDA’s TARGET Center at (202) 720-2600 (Voice or TDD).

-The Office of the State Superintendent of Education can provide the names of the agencies sponsoring the Summer Food Service Program in the District of Columbia, as well as the name of the person to contact regarding when and where meals are served.
+The Office of the State Superintendent of Education (OSSE) can provide the names of the agencies sponsoring the Summer Food Service Program in the District of Columbia, as well as the name of the person to contact regarding when and where meals are served.

 If you require information about this program, activity, or facility in a language other than English, contact the USDA agency responsible for the program or activity, or any USDA office.